Robustly Constrained Dynamic Games for Uncertain Nonlinear Dynamics: Conclusion

 \section{Conclusion}

-\looseness-1We introduce a system level synthesis (SLS)-based formulation for robust forward dynamic games with nonlinear dynamics, nonlinear constraints, and state-dependent disturbances.
-By coupling nominal planning with causal affine error feedback, we derive tractable nonlinear safety certificates for both individual and shared constraints.
+\looseness-1 We present a system level synthesis (SLS)-based formulation for robust dynamic games with nonlinear dynamics, nonlinear constraints, and state-dependent disturbances.
+By coupling nominal planning with causal affine error feedback, we derive tractable nonlinear safety certificates for individual and shared constraints.
 We then introduce the robust constrained Nash equilibrium (RCNE) concept and propose an iterative best-response (IBR) method that leverages Fast SLS for scalable joint trajectory–controller optimization.
-In experiments, our method improves safety, proactively avoided high-disturbance regions, reduce terminal error versus baseline methods, and shows scalability to large, heterogeneous teams.
+In experiments, our method improved safety, proactively avoided high-disturbance regions, reduced terminal error versus baseline methods, and scaled to large, heterogeneous teams.
+Our future work will develop convergence guarantees for Alg. \ref{Alg: IBR} and compare extensively against a range of single-agent and multi-agent robust motion planning baselines.